Sandee’s Asian Chicken Cabbage Salad

 Historical Notes for this Recipe:

-This recipe was first posted in 2010.
-It was last updated with more information in 2022.
+This Asian salad recipe with chicken and cabbage was first posted in 2010, after my sister Sandee brought it to a family Super bowl party.
+It was last updated with more information and a slightly-improved recipe in 2024.

 I wonder if you even read the recipe; I didn't use the ramen noodles, just the seasoning packet.